 2. Achieving Data Interoperability: A Data Dictionary Minimizes Errors, A Business Glossary Maximizes Understandability.

-Data dictionaries keep your systems from crashing, but business glossaries keep your operations from crashing.
+So, data dictionaries keep your systems from crashing, but business glossaries keep your operations from crashing.
 Take a simple term like “on-time delivery.”
 Your data dictionary ensures the date field is formatted correctly, but your business glossary defines whether “on-time” means “arrived at the warehouse” or “unloaded and available for picking.”
-This distinction isn’t just a case of arguing over definitions – it’s the difference between smooth operations and chaos when integrating with trading partners.
+This distinction isn’t just a case of arguing over definitions – it’s the difference between smooth operations and chaos when both collaborating and integrating with trading partners and their systems.
+Let’s now dig into what roles these two authoritative reference sources play in terms of supply chain interoperability.

 a.
 Data Dictionaries Needed for Both Data Integration and Interoperability.